 This ‘Pentecost Event’, whereby the Holy Spirit alighted upon all believers is felt by most Biblical scholars to be the point whereby the Christian Church had its start, Not on Palm Sunday or Good Friday or even Easter Sunday, as these events were all elements of God’s Plan to Salvation and the establishment of His Kingdom on earth.
 If we continue with Peter’s Sermon in Acts 2, we see the criteria for salvation to fulfill God’s plan in verses 38-40:

 38 And Peter said to them, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.
 39 For the promise is for you and for your children and for all who are far off, everyone whom the Lord our God calls to himself.”
 40 And with many other words he bore witness and continued to exhort them, saying, “Save yourselves from this crooked generation.”

-Now to recap, we see that God had planned a series of events which lead to forgiveness and reconciliation with God to all who repent of their sins, believe and trust in Jesus.
-To those who believe is God’s covenant or promise of salvation, resurrection and the gift of the Holy Spirit.
+Now to recap, we see that God had planned a series of events that lead to forgiveness and reconciliation with God to all who repent of their sins and believe and trust in Jesus.
+To those who believe in God’s covenant or promise of salvation, resurrection, and the gift of the Holy Spirit.

 Let us Pray…

 Communion – Responsive Reading 626 (Mark 14)

 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.